DeiC-HPC/slurmlearning/text/05_hello_world.md

 Hello World
 ---------------------

-Please navigate to the directory `~/hello_world/cpp/` where you will fin a C++ program, a Makefile and a Slurm script to run the program.
+Please navigate to the directory `~/hello_world/cpp/` where you will find a C++ program, a Makefile and a Slurm script to run the program.

 The basic structure of a Slurm script is: